 - You’ll get lifelong access to the course on Udemy, and that includes any materials that I will add to the course later.

-- If you complete the course successfully on Udemy, you’ll automatically receive a certificate.
-If you complete it on Thinkific, you can ask me to send you one.
+- If you complete the course successfully on Udemy, I think you’ll automatically receive a certificate.

 The bioethics course currently contains 25 video lectures and many assignments and quizzes and lots of resources, in 7 sections, as follows.

 SECTION 1: INTRODUCTION

 This section sets out what this course is about.
 Surprise surprise.